microsoft/demikernel/BUILDING.md

 ## Building

 - On Debian systems, run `scripts/setup/debian.sh` to install prerequisites.
-- Install Rust nightly.
+- Install Rustup, Rust's toolchain manager.
 Run 'curl https://sh.rustup.rs -sSf | sh'
-- You need to use a nightly build of Rust.
-Currently, the build is only tested to work with `nightly-2020-05-14`.
-You can install this by running `rustup override set nightly-2020-05-14` from the `src/rust` directory.
 - Make a directory for the build.
-We suggest `$DATACENTEROS/build/debug` or `$DATACENTEROS/build/release`.
+We suggest `$REPO_ROOT:/build`.
 - Run CMake from the build directory, passing the source directory in as an argument.
 - Set the `CMAKE_BUILD_TYPE` variable to `Release` if you want an optimized build.
 You can do this with the CLI (`ccmake`) or the GUI (`cmake-gui`).
-- Set the `DPDK_MLX4_SUPPORT` and/or `DPDK_MLX5_SUPPORT` option to `ON` if you need DPDK compiled with support for Mellanox NICs.
-- Run `make` from the build directory.
+- Run `make dpdk` from the build directory.
+- Run `make` after DPDK has finished building.

 ### Cleaning

 - You can clean the build by deleting the build directory and starting over.
+Be sure that all of the submodules' repos are clean too.
 - Run `scripts/build/clean.sh` to thouroughly clean the repository.
 Be warned that this will delete any untracked files that you have not yet staged.

 ## Configuring

 The Demikernel libOSes and apps are configured through a config.yaml file.
-You can find an example in `src/c++/config.yaml`
+You can find an example in `$REPO_ROOT:/config.yaml`

 DPDK requires a white list to ensure that it does not co-opt all of your network connections.
 Use 'ifconfig' to find the name of your DPDK network device, then 'ethtool -i' to find the PCI bus ID.
 Update the PCI bus ID in the eal args in your config.yaml file.